green_trade

 Supplier scramble

-The decision to make supplier data mandatory came as a shock to many industry experts, with the logistical difficult of getting suppliers to cooperate – finding and sharing the relevant emissions data in time for reporting – leading many to believe an extension on using default values would be granted.
+The decision to make supplier data mandatory came as a shock to many industry experts, with the logistical difficulty of getting suppliers to cooperate – finding and sharing the relevant emissions data in time for reporting – leading many to believe an extension on using default values would be granted.

 Instead, the EC has set out new guidance outlining the amount of effort EU firms must make to secure supplier data in order to remain compliant.